katala777/hello-world/README.md

 # hello-world
-I'm learning C ++ and at the same time learning to use github
+I learn C ++ and at the same time learn to use github.
+I read the book written by Stephen Prata "C++ Primer Plus" and type examples and do exercises from this book.